MarkusPiotrowski/bleekWare/README.md

 # bleekWare   (WIP!)
-A limited Bleak replacement for accessing Bluetooth LE on Android in Python apps made with BeeWare.
+A limited Bleak complement for accessing Bluetooth LE on Android in Python apps made with BeeWare.

 ## Introduction
-**bleekWare** is a limited drop-in replacement for [Bleak](https://github.com/hbldh/bleak) in [BeeWare](https://beeware.org/) for Android apps.
+**bleekWare** is a limited complement for [Bleak](https://github.com/hbldh/bleak) in [BeeWare](https://beeware.org/) apps to access Bluetooth LE on Android devices.

 Bleak, the 'Bluetooth Low Energy platform Agnostic Klient', allows using Python to access Bluetooth LE cross-platform, but it's existing platform backend for Android requires [python-for-android (P4A)](https://python-for-android.readthedocs.io/en/latest/index.html) and can be used e.g. in [Kivy](https://kivy.org/) but not in BeeWare.
 BeeWare uses [Chaquopy](https://chaquo.com/chaquopy/) as bridging tool between Python and Android.
 For discussion if the existing Android backend of Bleak can be modified for using it in BeeWare or to add another Android backend to Bleak, read [here](https://github.com/beeware/toga/issues/740), [here](https://github.com/beeware/beeware/issues/181) and [here](https://github.com/hbldh/bleak/blob/5e294f4fcdc3effac147d43e29697373e3209901/docs/backends/android.rst#L14).

 bleekWare makes use of Chaquopy to access the native Android's Bluetooth LE APIs. bleekWare is 'usage compatible' to Bleak, meaning that it's methods have the same names and return the same data as Bleak.
 Thus, using platform-dependent import switches, the same code can run on Linux, Mac and Windows using Bleak or on Android using bleekWare.

 ## Limitations
-bleekWare is a _limited_ replacement for Bleak.
+bleekWare is a _limited_ complement for Bleak.
 Not all functions are covered:
 1. Deprecated parts of Bleak have not been replicated in bleekWare
-2. bleekWare primarily serves me in my own small project.
+2. bleekWare primarily serves me in my own small projects.
 Functionality that I don't require (e.g. bonding) is likely not implemented.
 However, pull requests to extend the functionality of bleekWare are welcome
 3. bleekWare is work in progress
 4. bleekWare is made for Android apps made with BeeWare and requires [Chaquopy](https://chaquo.com/chaquopy/) to access the Android API
-5. bleekWare requries 128-bit UUID _strings_ to address services and characteristics
+5. bleekWare requires ~128-bit~ UUID _strings_ to address services and characteristics
 6. ~~Callback functions (like `detection_callback` or `notify_callback`)in bleekWare can't be _asynchronous_~~

 ## How to use it